...

 Conclusion

-There isn’t an iTerm2 version for Windows, but there are several good options based on your needs.
-Virtual machines can be tricky and come with legal risks.
-Native Windows terminal emulators like Tabby and Windows Terminal have great features, but don’t fully replace iTerm2.
+There isn’t an iTerm2 version for Windows, but you have a few good options.
+Virtual machines are tricky and carry legal risks.
+Native Windows terminals like Tabby and Windows Terminal have great features, but don’t fully replace iTerm2.

-Renting a virtual Mac is the easiest way to use iTerm2 on Windows while staying legal and getting the whole experience.
+Renting a virtual Mac is the easiest way to use iTerm2 on Windows while staying legal and getting the whole experience, and the same setup lets you run iOS apps on Windows whenever you need a real Mac.

 Rent a Mac in the Cloud